ging/fiware-cosmos-orion-spark-connector-examples/README.md

 EOF
 ```

-You might want to check that you have created it correcty by running:
+You might want to check that you have created it correctly by running:
 ```bash
 curl localhost:1026/v2/subscriptions
 ```